Foodee/ember-foxy-forms/tests/dummy/app/templates/docs/forms.md

   </Form>
 {{/docs-snippet}}

-Form for will automatically generate [grid-areas](https://developer.mozilla.org/en-US/docs/Web/CSS/grid-area) defined as inline styles on its elements.
+Form will automatically generate [grid-areas](https://developer.mozilla.org/en-US/docs/Web/CSS/grid-area) defined as inline styles on its elements.
 This feature can be turned on either by setting `useGridTemplate` to `true` in the config or passing it as an arg.
 This allows you to define your form layout using the [grid-template](https://developer.mozilla.org/en-US/docs/Web/CSS/grid-template) syntax.